haimlust/Finding-Lane-Lines/writeup_template.md

 - If a pixel gradient value is below the lower threshold, then it is rejected.
 - If the pixel gradient is between the two thresholds, then it will be accepted only if it is connected to a pixel that is above the upper threshold.

-These two threshold values are empirically determined.
-Basically, you will need to define them by trials and errors.
+We defined them by trials and errors.

-I first set the `low_threshold` to zero and then adjust the `high_threshold`.
-If `high_threshold` is too high, you find no edges.
-If `high_threshold` is too low, you find too many edges.
-Once you find a good `high_threshold`, adjust the `low_threshold` to discard the weak edges (noises) connected to the strong edges.

 ```
 detect_edges(image, low_threshold=50, high_threshold=150)
 ```
 # Region of Interest Selection
-When finding lane lines, we don't need to check the sky and the hills.
+When finding lane lines, we  need  to filter the backround.
-Roughly speaking, we are interested in the aread surrounded by the red lines below:
+Roughly speaking, we are interested in the area surrounded by the red lines below:

 ![Region of Interest](http://joe-schueller.github.io/img/region-of-interest.png)